woollysocks/woollysocks.github.io/index.md

 ### NYU AI School
 Aside from research, I've been one of the primary organizers of the [NYU AI School](https://nyu-mll.github.io/nyu-ai-school-2021/) since we started it in 2019.
-Our focus with this week long program is to introduce college students from underrepresented groups to machine learning.
-We hope demystify the field and make it approachable, encouraging more students to pursue work and studies in ML.
+Our focus with this week-long program is to introduce college students from underrepresented groups to machine learning.
+We hope to demystify the field and make it approachable, encouraging more students to pursue work and studies in ML.

 <!-- ### Selected publications